MatthewForrester/TVTower/docs/manual_en.md

 'FSK18' and Bailiffs
 --------------------

-Films with the label 'FSK18' [the German equivalent of an 18 certificate or TV-MA rating] may not be broadcast between 0600 and 2200 according to the Youth Protection Law of TVTower-land.
+Programmes with the label 'FSK18' [the German equivalent of an 18 certificate or TV-MA rating] may not be broadcast between 0600 and 2200 according to the Youth Protection Law of TVTower-land.
 It rests with you whether you will abide by that.
 But there's a catch.
 Or, more accurately, two.
 The authorities could detect in the Programme Schedule that you intend to flout the law.
-A fine is subsequently due and the film will be removed from the Programme Schedule.
+A fine is subsequently due and the programme will be removed from the Programme Schedule.
 Then you must fill the gap again.

-If you have managed to smuggle the film past the censor unnoticed, there is still always a 25% chance that one of the two court bailiffs (Mr Czwink and Mr Czwank) appear after the broadcast.
+If you have managed to smuggle the programme past the censor unnoticed, there is still always a 25% chance that one of the two court bailiffs (Mr Czwink and Mr Czwank) appear after the broadcast.
 Since they don't know their way around TV-Tower that well, they inform themselves at the information board just like Mr Terrorist.
-Swap the appropriate Archive nameplate and a film might be confiscated from the competition.
-If a film has been confiscated, you will receive a notification about it.
+Swap the appropriate Archive nameplate and rights might be confiscated from the competition.
+If programme rights have been confiscated, you will receive a notification about it.